 According to the findings of a number of researches, the likelihood of consumers purchasing insurance increases when the cost of the product is reduced, vouchers are distributed, or subsidies are made available (Bettina, 2017; Mazambani and Mutambara, 2018; Asah and Ngolle, 2022).
 Courbage (2021) found that there is a correlation between the price of products and the demand for microinsurance in Kenya through his research that he conducted in that country.
 Pricing of products is a big component that goes into the underwriting of micro insurance products, and the demand for these products can only be determined if the target market actually purchases the micro insurance products that a certain company has to offer.
 Chiu (2017) discovered that when there is minimal underwriting, insurance companies suffer high expenses and a small pool of insured risk.
 Pascal (2019) argues that there is a negative relationship between the break-even premium and the portfolio size.
-He notes that this relation suggests that one can either raise the premium low and reach the uptake level.
+He notes that this relation suggests that one can either raise the premium and/or, as a result, limit access by the poor, or one can increase access by keeping the premium low and reach the uptake level.
 Pascal's argument is based on the fact that there is a negative relationship between the two.